top of page

 How do you create fairy dust?

 Fairy dust is created by pointing a flashlight/torch, with a single LED emitter directly at the camera lens and sensor during a long exposure photo.
 This works better when the hotspot of the light beam is shining at the lens instead of the spill beam.
-It also helps if the lens has a low and/or even number of aperture blades, and a smaller aperture is used (typically f/8 or higher).
+It also helps if the lens has a low and/or even number of aperture blades, plus a smaller aperture (higher f-stop number) is used.
 Some lenses are considerably better than others for creating starbursts.
-There are two main methods of creating fairy dust - either as part of a light trail, or individually.
+My older Sigma 16mm f/1.4 lens (APS-C) produced good starbursts from f/8, however, my newer Canon RF 24mm f/1.8 lens requires f/11 for good starbursts.
+There are three main methods of creating fairy dust - either as part of a strobe light trail, individually, or at the end of the light trail.

 Light trail fairy dust

-Light trail fairy dust from the LightPainter flashlight.
+Light trail fairy dust from the original LightPainter - Ryu's Lightworks flashlight.

 Be aware that flashlights with white LEDs have different colour temperature (warm to cool white) and tint (green to magenta) which can be quite noticeable in fairy dust.
 If you adjust the white balance (colour temperature and/or tint ) in post processing, it may affect how the fairy dust appears.
 For example is shift to a warmer white balance may make the fairy dust look more golden.